-1. Each State Party shall adopt such legislative and other measures as may be necessary to establish the powers and procedures provided for in this chapter for the purpose of criminal investigations or proceedings.

-2. Except as provided otherwise in this Convention, each State Party shall apply the powers and procedures referred to in paragraph 1 of this article to:

-(a) The criminal offences established in accordance with articles 6 to 16 of this Convention;

-(b) Other criminal offences committed by means of [a computer system] [an information and communications technology device]; and

-(c) The collection of evidence in electronic form of any criminal offence.

-3. (a) Each State Party may reserve the right to apply the measures referred to in article 29 only to offences or categories of offences specified in the reservation, provided that the range of such offences or categories of offences is not more restricted than the range of offences to which it applies the measures referred to in article 30.
-Each State Party shall consider restricting such a reservation to enable the broadest application of the measure referred to in article 29;
+- 1. Each State Party shall adopt such legislative and other measures as may be necessary to establish the powers and procedures provided for in this chapter for the purpose of specific criminal investigations or proceedings. - 2.
+Except as provided otherwise in this Convention, each State Party shall apply the powers and procedures referred to in paragraph 1 of this article to: - (a) The criminal offences established in accordance with this Convention; - (b) Other criminal offences committed by means of an information and communications technology system; and - (c) The collection of evidence in electronic form of any criminal offence. - 3. (a) Each State Party may reserve the right to apply the measures referred to in article 29 of this Convention only to offences or categories of offences specified in the reservation, provided that the range of such offences or categories of offences is not more restricted than the range of offences to which it applies the measures referred to in article 30 of this Convention.
+Each State Party shall consider restricting such a reservation to enable the broadest application of the measures referred to in article 29: - (b) Where a State Party, owing to limitations in its legislation in force at the time of the adoption of this Convention, is not able to apply the measures referred to in articles 29 and 30 of this Convention to communications being transmitted within an information and communications technology system of a service provider which: - (i) Is being operated for the benefit of a closed group of users; and - (ii) Does not employ public communications networks and is not connected with another information and communications technology system, whether public or private;

-(b) Where a State Party, owing to limitations in its legislation in force at the time of the adoption of the present Convention, is not able to apply the measures referred to in articles 29 and 30 to communications being transmitted within a that State Party may reserve the right not to apply these measures to such communications.
-Each State Party shall consider restricting such a reservation to enable the broadest application of the measures referred to in articles 29 and 30.
+that State Party may reserve the right not to apply these measures to such communications.
+Each State Party shall consider restricting such a reservation to enable the broadest application of the measures referred to in articles 29 and 30 of this Convention.